realparisi/WMI_Monitor/README.md

   a) Remove-SubscriberMonitor

-        You should see a message "The event subscriber and all associating WMI objects have been successfully removed."
+        You should see a message "The event subscriber and all associated WMI objects have been successfully removed."